mjordan/islandora_fetch_bags/README.md

 temp_dir = '/tmp/tmpbags';

 [objects]
-; 'solr_query' is used to retrieve the PIDs of objects you want to create Bags for.
-The ; one in this sample queries for objects whose namespace is 'hiv', with a limit of 20.
+; You can select which objects to create Bags for in two ways, 1) a Solr query or ; 2) a list of PIDs.
+Note that these two options are mutually exclusive.

-; If you want to retrieve _all_ the PIDs possible, set the 'rows' parameter to ; a ridiculously high value like 1000000. solr_query = "PID:hiv\:*?fl=PID&rows=20"
+; Use 'solr_query' if you want to get a list of PIDs from your Islandora instance's Solr ; index.
+The query in this example queries for objects whose namespace is 'hiv', with a ; limit of 20.
+If you want to retrieve _all_ the PIDs possible, set the 'rows' parameter to ; a ridiculously high value like 1000000. solr_query = "PID:hiv\:*?fl=PID&rows=20"

-; 'pid_file' is the full path to a file listing one PID per row. // and # can ; be used to comment out lines.
-Note that 'pid_file' and 'solr_query' are ; mutually exclusive.
+; Use 'pid_file' if you have a specific list of PIDs.
+The 'pid_file' setting defines ; the full path to a file listing the PIDs, one PID per row. // and # can be used to ; comment out lines.
 ; pid_file = "/tmp/create_bags_for_these_pids.txt'

 [bag]
 ; Type of compression to use on the Bag.
 Can be 'tgz', 'zip', or 'none'.
 Defaults to 'tgz'.
 ; compression = none

-; Plugins are PHP classes that modify the Bag.
-See below for more information.
+; Plugins are PHP code that modify the Bag.
+See the README's "Plugins" section for more info.
 ; plugins[] = BasicCustomBag
 ; plugins[] = AdvancedCustomBag